bstevenson0326/RoomTempDisplay/README.md

 ﻿# Room Temperature Display

-A simple and customizable RimWorld mod that displays room temperatures directly on the map for quick reference.
+A simple and customizable Rimworld mod that displays room temperatures directly on the map for quick reference.
 Supports color-coded temperature ranges and integrates with the vanilla heat overlay for a seamless UI experience.

 ## Features